-CAUTION: With the newly approved REL 278 course, ES is likely to limit how this course and Phil 257 count toward the major and concentration.
+CAUTION: With the newly approved REL 278 course, ES has limited how this course and Phil 257 count toward the major and concentration.
 Unless you are an Arts/Humanities track major, you may only count one ethics course as an Arts/Humanities elective in the SocScience and NatScience tracks or toward the concentration.

 EnvSt 381 Contested Spaces

 An environmental matter.
 An impasse.
 One side wants conservation of habitat and sustainable practices.
 The other side frames the situation through the lens of jobs and autonomy from government regulation.
 Why do so many sites and practices become environmentally contested spaces?
 How do we begin to resolve such impasses?
 Most work in environmental studies — and nearly all that is natural science and social science based — focuses on exterior or objective perspectives, examining structures such as individual subjects or ecosystems or political and economic systems.
 This seminar will consider contested spaces and the values that underlie arguments about such spaces by also focusing on interior perspectives, the role of emotion, beauty, ideas about the self, cultural mores, and so forth.
 We’ll aim to understand an “integral ecology” that might reveal all that is at stake in a contested environmental space.

 EnvSt 281 Sustainable Development